 Thank you for visiting our website for help concerning South Carolina family law.
 It is our aim to give you important facts and information which may help you.
-This website is for your information and education only and is not to be construed as legal advice between attorney and client.
-You should consult with a South Carolina attorney personally for specific advice and questions about your case.
+However,his website is for your GENERAL information and education only and is not to be construed as legal advice between attorney and client.
+You should ALWAYS consult with a South Carolina divorce attorney personally for specific advice and questions about your case.

 There are a number of articles on the specific issues that you may face in your divorce or separation such as division of pensions, enforcing a court order, mediation, relocation with your children out of the state of South Carolina, criminal domestic violence, etc. See the links on the left or scroll down the page for links to these specific South Carolina Divorce articles.

 The information included on this website is NOT intended as legal advice.
 No attorney-client relationship is formed by the use of the information from our site or the links from our site to other servers.

 ARE YOU REALLY SURE YOU WANT A SOUTH CAROLINA DIVORCE?